-Remuneration Policy Structure of Compensation Packages How Compensation is Calculated Executive The Compensation and Remuneration Committee determines the amount of Directors remuneration which shall be in a level

-Remuneration Policy Structure of Compensation Packages How Compensation is Calculated sufficient to attract directors, executives and other key senior personnel needed every board meeting attended. and level of responsibilities are used Non- to run the Company successfully.
-Independent Director - P50,000 / as basis.
-Executive meeting Directors Others - P10,000 / meeting
+Remuneration Policy Structure of Compensation Packages How Compensation is Calculated Executive Directors Non-Executive Directors The Compensation and Remuneration Committee determines the amount of remuneration which shall be in a level sufficient to attract directors, executives and other key senior personnel needed to run the Company successfully.
+Executive compensation is composed of salaries, bonuses and other annual compensation, plus fixed per diem for every board meeting attended.
+Independent Director - P50,000 / meeting Others - P10,000 / meeting Benchmarks such as industry peer group, compensation studies, and level of responsibilities are used as basis.